blurpy/8-bit-computer-emulator/README.md

 ## Build and run

 Clone the repo first with git or download a zip of the repo.
+Run the following inside the folder with the code:

 ```
 $ mkdir build
 $ cd build
 $ cmake ..
-$ make
+$ cmake --build .
-$ make test (optional step)
+$ ctest (optional step)
 $ ./src/8bit <program.asm>
 ```